ShanechiLab/BaRISTA/README.md

 This setting should **only** be used with the `sentence_onset` and `speech_vs_nonspeech` experiments.

-### 2. Generating chronological splits with increased label data
+### 2. Generating Chronological Splits with Increased Label Data
 We can also generate chronological splitting (splitting sessions based on time rather than random shuffling).
 This approach enables us to increase the number of labeled segments for finetuning by allowing overlap between segments within the same split, while preventing information leakage (i.e., no overlapping neural segments) between train and test splits.
 To generate the chronological splits used for the evaluation in Appendix K, there are two steps to follow.

 First, you will need to segment the data using the following command: